 I love love love orchids!!!
 They look so pretty, dainty and elegant.
 I’ve always like orchids but it was only until recently that I have the guts to be an orchid owner.
 Well, that is not entirely true.
 It was more like I was forced into being one.
-You see a relative gave me a Phalaenopsis orchid (also known as “Moth” orchid, maybe because the flower resembles a moth?! duh!) for my birthday 2 years ago.
+You see a relative gave me a Phalaenopsis orchid (also known as "Moth" orchid, maybe because the flower resembles a moth?! duh!) for my birthday 2 years ago.
 So there I was taking care of my phal the best I could.
 After some weeks though, it started to lose the all its flowers, so I panicked and started reading articles on how to take care of orchids.
 I read somewhere that you should cut the stem at the base so I did, later I read on another site that you should cut only before the first node closest to where the first flower was.
 Oh well, too late for that.
 Then I got another one from my husband for Valentine’s.
 But guess what?
-Same thing happened again.
+The same thing happened again.
 Weird eh?!
-After a year my phals didn’t have any new growth: no new flowers and no new leaf, instead the leaves started turning yellow.
+After a year my phals didn't have any new growth: no new flowers and no new leaf, instead the leaves started turning yellow.
 Panicking again, I read and learned then that I should re-pot it to check the roots as well.
 And yes, the roots were starting to rot, I guess I was watering too much.
 So I re-pot and hoped for the best.
-But then I went home to Philippines and I left my precious babies to the caring hands of my husband.
+But then I went home to the Philippines and I left my precious babies to the caring hands of my husband.
 When I came back after 3 weeks, they are both dead! ( ;-( sniff, sniff) They drowned!
-Apparently my husband got confused with my watering instruction with that of my other plants and watered the phals every other day!!Ooopppsss!
+Apparently, my husband got confused with my watering instruction with that of my other plants and watered the phals every other day!!Ooopppsss!

-The sad experience taught me though a lot about proper caring for Phalaenopsis orchid.
+The sad experience taught me a lot about proper caring for Phalaenopsis orchid.
 Now I have 6 of them and all are doing great.